KumoCorp/kumomta/docs/userguide/policy/http.md

-# Routing Messages Via HTTP Request
+# Routing Messages via HTTP Request

 Some sending environments use a mixture of different services to send messages, and while it's possible to relay messages through many services using SMTP, some services are only/better served via an HTTP API.

 The following example shows how to send a queued message via custom lua, in this case assembling an API call and sending it to a third-party SMTP API relay provider.

 !!!warning
-    Storing credentials as hardcoded values in a policy script such as this is not recommended, instead use the built in Secrets Load function.
+    Storing credentials as hardcoded values in a policy script such as this is not recommended, instead, use the built-in Secrets Load function.
 See [https://docs.kumomta.com/reference/kumo.secrets/load/](https://docs.kumomta.com/reference/kumo.secrets/load/).

 ```lua
 kumo.on('make.mailgun', function(domain, tenant, campaign)